All Collections

 • I have never played LifeAfter

-Tips on assessing Affinity and frequency
+Tips on assessing affinity and frequency

 Here we’ll share a couple of questions we like to use to see how frequently people play a game, and how much experience they have with it.